 - Be Careful What You Wish For: Kingpin sets out to destroy Matt Murdock's life and succeeds.
 He just didn't count on him becoming more ruthless as he has nothing left to lose.

 - Berserk Button: For a crime lord, Fisk is actually a pretty reasonable guy.
 He listens to his subordinates and considers their advice.
-But don't mention his wife.note
+But don't mention his wife, or he will personally strangle you to death.note

-- Blessed with Suck: Matt Murdock is this trope.
-During his rehabilitation in the Catholic mission, he relives the terrifyingly painful early days of acclimating to his new senses.
+- Blessed with Suck: During Murdock's rehabilitation in the Catholic mission, he relives the terrifyingly painful early days of acclimating to his new senses.
+Though he is able to hear and smell far-away objects with uncanny precision, he soon picks up unpleasant essences and suffers from deafeningly loud noises, being overwhelmed to the point he can barely sleep.

 - Captain Patriotic: A dark version in Nuke, but Captain America plays it (mostly) straight in his guest appearance, even apologizing to the MPs sent to stop him, knowing they're just following orders.
 One of his most iconic quotes comes when he goes to confront a general about Nuke:General: You know the department holds you in the highest regard.
 We've always valued your commitment — and your loyalty...